Financial inclusion: Financial sector strategies

-Expansion financial technology, or fintech, has been proposed as an effective strategy to achieve financial inclusion.
+Expansion of financial technology, or fintech, has been proposed as an effective strategy to achieve financial inclusion.
 While incorporation of technology does pose some risks, it is being used to deliver banking services to those in rural and remote areas who are typically unserved.
-The United Nation 2030 Agenda for Sustainable Development (UN-2030-ASD) and the G20 High-Level Principles for Digital Financial Inclusion (G20-HLP-DFI) describes the importance of using Fintech to reduce financial exclusion and income inequality which means that the financial inclusion through Fintech may shows significant signs on the reduction of inequality.
-Banks have been advised to make effective use of information and communications technology (ICT), to provide banking services to people directly through the BC model where the accounts can be operated by even illiterate customers by using biometrics, thus ensuring the security of transactions and enhancing confidence in the banking system.
+The United Nations 2030 Agenda for Sustainable Development (UN-2030-ASD) and the G20 High-Level Principles for Digital Financial Inclusion (G20-HLP-DFI) describe the importance of using Fintech to reduce financial exclusion and income inequality, which means that financial inclusion through Fintech may show significant signs on the reduction of inequality.
+Banks have been advised to make effective use of information and communications technology (ICT) to provide banking services to people directly through the BC model, where the accounts can be operated by even illiterate customers by using biometrics, thus ensuring the security of transactions and enhancing confidence in the banking system.
 In 2018 the World Bank and International Monetary Fund (IMF) launched the Bali Fintech Agenda to provide a framework for domestic policy discussions around deepening access to financial services in a variety of different contexts.

-Unique credit cards are now offered by banks, the most popular being general purpose credit cards (GCCs), and Kisan credit cards.
+Unique credit cards are now offered by banks, the most popular being general purpose credit cards (GCCs) and Kisan credit cards.
 These unique cards offer credit to those in rural and semi-urban areas, farmers, and others with adjusted collateral and security requirements with the objective of providing hassle-free credit.

 Electronic benefit transfer (EBT) is being implemented by banks at the advice of the RBI with the goal of reducing dependence on cash, lowering transaction costs, and address corruption.

 Increasing the number of rural banks remains a priority for the RBI.
 In 2009, the RBI relaxed previous policies requiring authorization before opening new branches in the hopes that simplified authorization would increase branches in underserved areas.
-Beginning in 2011 the RBI required 25% of new branches opened in a given year be in unbanked rural areas centers to ensure a more even spread of banking facilities.
+Beginning in 2011, the RBI required 25% of new branches opened in a given year be in unbanked rural areas to ensure a more even spread of banking facilities.